sports

 What We Don’t Know Yet

-As the season progresses, the effectiveness of this trade will be evaluated based on McMahon’s performance and the development of the prospects acquired by the Rockies.
+Overall, the trade of Ryan McMahon to the Yankees reflects both teams’ strategic priorities: the Yankees seeking immediate improvement and the Rockies focusing on long-term rebuilding.
+The success of this trade will ultimately depend on McMahon’s performance in New York and the development of the prospects acquired by the Rockies.

 Source: This article is based on reporting from original source